pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.md

 # Supply Chain Choreographer in Tanzu Application Platform GUI

+This topic describes Supply Chain Choreographer in Tanzu Application Platform GUI.

 ## <a id="overview"></a> Overview

 The Supply Chain Choreographer (SCC) plug-in enables you to visualize the execution of a workload through any of the installed Out-Of-The-Box supply chains.
-See [Supply Chain Choreographer for Tanzu](../../scc/about.md) for more information about the Out-Of-The-Box Supply Chains that are available in Tanzu Application Platform, and their installation guides.
+For more information about the Out-Of-The-Box Supply Chains that are available in Tanzu Application Platform, and their installation guides, see [Supply Chain Choreographer for Tanzu](../../scc/about.md).

 ## <a id="prerequisites"></a> Prerequisites

-You must have either of the Full or View profiles installed on your cluster, which includes Tanzu Application Platform GUI, or having installed Tanzu Application Platform GUI package.
+You must have the Full profile or View profile installed on your cluster, which includes Tanzu Application Platform GUI, or have installed the Tanzu Application Platform GUI package.

 ## <a id="sc-visibility"></a> Supply Chain Visibility

 To visualize your workload through the SCC plug-in, you must first create a workload.

+The workload must have the `app.kubernetes.io/part-of` label specified, whether you manually create the workload or use those supplied with the OOTB supply chains.

 Use the left sidebar navigation to access your workload and visualize it in the supply chain that is installed on your cluster.

 For this example, we will look at the `tanzu-java-web-app`.

 ![Screen Shot of Workloads](images/workloads.png)

 Click **tanzu-java-web-app** in the **WORKLOADS** table to navigate to the visualization of the supply chain.

 ![Screen Shot of Supply Chain Visualization](images/visual-sc.png)